acatone-git/Alternative_DS_Layouts_CubeXX/README.md

-# Fixed DS Layouts for the Anbernic Cube XX (MuOS)
+# Tweaked DS Layouts for the Anbernic Cube XX (MuOS)

 15 DS layouts optimized for the Cube XX!